zmilv/dont-forgetter/README.md

 In addition, the API supports CRUD operations for notes, allowing users to create, retrieve, update, and delete notes as needed.
 The API also provides an endpoint to view upcoming reminders, as well as the ability to edit or delete them.
 The reminders and notes can be organized into types for easier management.
 Authentication is supported to ensure secure access to the user's data.

 This application can be useful for a variety of scenarios, such as personal to-do lists, project management, and team collaboration.
 With its flexible API, developers can easily integrate it into other applications or services.

+Currently the API allows 30 free monthly email notifications and 10 free monthly SMS notifications for all users, however feel free to reach out if you would like to have this limit lifted :)

 ---